chainpoint/chainpoint-core/README.md

 ### Upgrade

-You can upgrade Core by running `make clean-tendermint` and `docker-compose pull`, then by redeploying with `make deploy`.
+Core can be upgraded by running `make clean-tendermint` and `docker-compose pull`, then by redeploying with `make deploy`.

+### Troubleshooting

+If `make init` fails and the Lightning wallet hasn't yet been generated and funded, run `make burn`, then run `make init` again.

+To reset the core chain state if the Lightning wallet has already been generated and funded, run `make clean-tendermint`, then `make init` again.

+For further help, [submit an issue](https://github.com/chainpoint/chainpoint-core/issues) to the Chainpoint Core repo.

 ### Configuration